 How to Care for a Leather Jacket: Cleaning and Softening

-Leather jackets are not just for bikers and supermodels anymore.
-Nowadays everyone from teenagers to adults is sporting the leather look.
-Unlike most fashion trends, this one is here to stay and it's important to know how to clean a leather jacket.
+Leather jackets are not just for bikers: Nowadays everyone from teenagers to adults is sporting the leather look.
+Unlike most fashion trends, this one is here to stay.
+If you've bought in, it's important to know how to care for your leather jacket and keep it clean and soft.

 Jackets made from real leather do not come cheap.
 If you own a leather jacket and intend on keeping it for a long period of time, it is essential that you regularly clean and condition your leather jacket.
 Leather will remain in mint condition even after years of use if you stick to the proper maintenance techniques.